prathamdupare/blog/content/posts/Better Developer/index.md

 #### Opening a File

+{{< figure
+    src="../Better Developer/2.png"
+    alt="Telescope"
+    caption="Fuzzy finding file with Telescope"
+    >}}

 I use Telescope, a fuzzy finder in Neovim, to search and navigate between files quickly.
-For example, to find `src/app/components/about/AboutUs.tsx`, I simply search for `about` in Telescope.
+For example, to find `src/app/components/about/AboutUs.tsx`, I simply open Telescope by pressing `Space + Space` where space is the leader key and search for `about` in Telescope.
 It handles typos and finds the relevant file swiftly.

 #### Moving Between Files

+{{< figure
+    src="../Better Developer/3.png"
+    alt="Telescope"
+    caption="Moving between files using Harpoon"
+    >}}

 To manage multiple open files, I use the Harpoon plugin, developed by The Primeagen.
 Harpoon lets me mark frequently used files and switch between them easily without cluttering my workspace.
 It also saves cursor positions, enhancing productivity.